ybendou/easy/README.md

 EASY proposes a simple methodology, that reaches or even beats state of the art performance on multiple standardized benchmarks of the field, while adding almost no hyperparameters or parameters to those used for training the initial deep learning models on the generic dataset.

-## Download datasets
+## Downloads
-Please click the Google Drive link for downloading the following datasets.
+Please click the Google Drive link for downloads:

-## Download models
+- Datasets: link
+- Features: link
+- Models  : link

 ## Testing scripts for EASY